compgenomicslab/deluxpore/README.md

 - Install [Nextflow version >=23.04.0](https://www.nextflow.io/docs/latest/getstarted.html#installation)
 - Install [Conda](https://docs.conda.io/projects/conda/en/stable/user-guide/getting-started.html)

 The complete workflow can be run on a personal computer, as [Oxford Nanopore](https://nanoporetech.com/) reads are tipically reported as **fastq.gz chunk files**.
-The smart [Nextflow wildcard](https://www.nextflow.io/docs/latest/working-with-files.html) path matcher allows for easy paralellization.
+This combined with the smart [Nextflow wildcard](https://www.nextflow.io/docs/latest/working-with-files.html) path matcher, allows for easy paralellization.
 The pipelie can also be run on HPC clusters: [Nextflow](https://www.nextflow.io/) offers multiple [executor](https://www.nextflow.io/docs/latest/executor.html) options; however, this pipeline is only prepared for local and [Slurm](https://slurm.schedmd.com/documentation.html) profiles.

 <a name="quick-usage"></a>
 ## Quick usage